mohanwer/moh-anwer-blog/data/blog/multistage-docker.md

 tags: ['docker', 'python', 'fastapi']
 #authors: ['Mohammad Anwer']
 draft: false
-summary: Guide for creating a multi-stage docker image for a FastApi
+summary: A guide for creating a docker image for a FastApi
 ---

-## Optimizing docker with multi-stage building
+### A guide for creating a docker image for a FastApi
 Docker is used in modern web applications to build our apps in a virtualized environment.
-This article describes how to build and test a python [FastApi](https://fastapi.tiangolo.com/) application efficiently.
-When building applications, we often have slight differences based on environments our application may run in.
-For example, the testing environment in this project has extra dependencies and files.
-There are common dependencies, such as python, that are needed both in production and test environments and we can utilize multi-stage builds to optimize our docker builds.
+This article describes how to build and test a python [FastApi](https://fastapi.tiangolo.com/) applications using docker.

 ### Github Link
-A complete example of a project exist on [Github](https://github.com/mohanwer/fastapi-redis-example).
+A complete example of a project exists on [Github](https://github.com/mohanwer/fastapi-redis-example).

 ### Dockerfile
 The dockerfile contains all the instructions to construct a virtual image containing our web application.
 The